gardener/gardener/docs/concepts/controller-manager.md

 * `staleGracePeriodDays`: Don't compute auto-delete timestamps for stale `Project`s that are unused for only less than `staleGracePeriodDays`.
 This is to not unnecessarily make people/end-users nervous "just because" they haven't actively used their `Project` for a given amount of time.
 When you change this value then already assigned auto-delete timestamps may be removed again if the new grace period is not yet exceeded.
 * `staleExpirationTimeDays`: Expiration time after which stale `Project`s are finally auto-deleted (after `.status.staleSinceTimestamp`).
 If this value is changed and an auto-delete timestamp got already assigned to the projects then the new value will only take effect if it's increased.
 Hence, decreasing the `staleExpirationTimeDays` will not decrease already assigned auto-delete timestamps.

+> Gardener administrators/operators can exclude specific `Project`s from the stale check by annotating the related `Namespace` resource with `project.gardener.cloud/skip-stale-check=true`.

 ### Event Controller

 With the Gardener Event Controller you can prolong the lifespan of events related to Shoot clusters.